mtl-brainhack-school-2019/qmil-dwi/README.md

 - [x] Perform segmentation to remove non-brain background (masking)
 - [x] Apply a gaussian filter to suppress noise and smooth discontinuities

+## Generation of parameter maps
+- [x] Fit the Diffision Tensor
+- [x] Fit the Kurtosis Tensor
+- [ ] Fit the  neurite orientation dispersion and density imaging (NODDI) model

+Parameter maps include fractional anisotropy (FA), mean diffusivity (MD), axial and radial diffusivity (AD and RD).
+Also of interest are intra and extracellular diffusion coefficients.

 ![picture alt](https://github.com/mtl-brainhack-school-2019/qmil-dwi/blob/master/axial_Diffusion_tensor_measures_from_DTI_and_DKI.png "Title is optional")